Introduction to Finality: Plot

-Since Troy moved out, Abed begins to stress, and Evil Abed soon consumes him.
+With Troy having moved out, Abed begins to stress, and Evil Abed soon consumes him.
 Instead of allowing Britta to provide therapy, he performs a harsh psychological analysis of her, leaving her distraught.
 He decides to try to recreate the darkest timeline, in which Jeff has lost an arm.
-Before getting the chance to physically cut off Jeff's arm with a bone saw, Evil Abed hears Jeff's speech about selflessness, and turns back into good Abed.
+Before getting the chance to physically cut off Jeff's arm with a bone saw, Evil Abed hears Jeff's speech about selflessness and turns back into good Abed.

 The episode closes with a montage.
 Shirley and Pierce open their sandwich shop in the cafeteria to much delight.
-Abed reconciles with Britta, saying she's the only shrink he would trust to help him because neither of them have any control over his mind, and Troy returns to his friends, now that he is considered the "messiah" of the Air Conditioning Repair Annex and has made them start running it as a regular part of Greendale.
+Abed reconciles with Britta, saying she's the only shrink he would trust to help him because neither of them have any control over his mind.
+Troy returns to his friends, now that he is considered the "messiah" of the Air Conditioning Repair Annex and has made them start running it as a regular part of Greendale.
 Jeff successfully passes his biology final and decides to search online for his father.
 City College's Dean Spreck (Jordan Black) is shown plotting to wage war on Greendale.
 It is revealed that Star-Burns (Dino Stamatopoulos) faked his death.
 Although the Dreamatorium is shown being disassembled, with Britta now moving in, Abed secretly installs a miniature version in his blanket fort and steps inside.

 In the closing tag sequence, Leonard reviews a brand of potato chips via his YouTube page, putting emphasis on the words 'good' and 'buy' in a reference to this episode being the season finale.